Bariba

 - Economic Context And Occupations

-- The Bariba economy is primarily agrarian, with farming and livestock rearing being the main occupations.
-Trade and craftsmanship also play significant roles.
+- The economy is largely agrarian, with farming and animal husbandry as primary occupations.
+Trade is also significant.

 - Housing And Living Arrangements